-Meet Winnie Anderson – Best-selling Author, Award-winning Brand Strategist and Copywriter, Online Broadcaster, and Business Coach for Adult Survivors of Abuse, Trauma, or Childhood Maltreatment.
+Meet Winnie Anderson – Best-selling Author, Award-winning Brand Strategist and Copywriter, Online Broadcaster, and Business Coach for Independent Professionals Who Love What They Do But Hate Selling.

 In my corporate life as a Human Resources manager and director I designed and delivered dozens of training programs to thousands of people at every organizational level.